-NMPC Toolkit implements a systematic workflow for model based automatic code generation for Nonlinear Model Predictive Control (NMPC) is implemented in this worksheet.
+NMPC Toolkit implements a systematic workflow for model based automatic code generation for Nonlinear Model Predictive Control (NMPC).
 MapleSim, as an advanced high-level tool for physical modeling and simulation, and Maple, as an advanced symbolic analysis and synthesis tool, are natural building blocks of the proposed workflow for automatic code generation for NMPC.

 The goal is to have a workflow with the following steps:

 - Modeling: A physical model of the system is built by connecting components in MapleSim.
 MapleSim contains more than 550 built-in components from many different domains.
 If that is not enough, users can create their own custom components.

 - Extracting the equations: The dynamic equations of this model are then extracted into Maple.
 In general, automatically generated dynamic equations of a physical model are in the form of differential algebraic equations (DAE).
 Most NMPC algorithms assume that the equations are given in the form of ordinary differential equations (ODE).
 Maple with its powerful symbolic engine can be employed in the workflow to convert DAEs to ODEs.
 The conversion can be exact or an approximation in order to simplify the resulting ODEs.